coenvalk/coenvalk.github.io/_posts/2020-04-08-Graph-Mining-Update-Presentation.md

 ![png](/assets/images/2020-04-08-Graph-Mining-Update-Presentation/output_16_1.png)

-Observe that as the outlier threshold lessens, more true outliers are identified, but also several false positives, causing the precision of the model to rapily decline.
+Observe that as the outlier threshold lessens, more true outliers are identified, but also several false positives, causing the precision of the model to rapidly decline.

 ### Direct Neighbor Outlier Detection (DNODA)